liuhhhing/urlshortener/README.md

 runner.py
 mappingStoreInterface.py
 mappingStoreDB.py
+rangeRetrieveInterface.py
+rangeRetrieveDB.py
 shortener.py
 ```

 The idea of the program is to assign an unique id (specified in argument `--countRange`) to each incoming `POST /shorten` request, the unique id will be hashed using SHA256 and the first 7 characters (specified in argument `--firstN`) will be used as the shortened URL key.

-The unique id is a range of integer that the program assigned to, it can be 1 to 10, 50 to 200 or 1 to sizeof(int), ... etc.
+The unique id is a range of integer that the program get assigned to, it can be 1 to 10, 50 to 200 or 1 to sizeof(int), ... etc.

 The reason of hashing the unqiue id instead of hashing the longURL is that, this can avoid the hash clash when the first 7 characters can be the same over some long URLs.
-Even though the hash of certain unique ids can still be clashed (consider the hash of integer 'n' can clash the hash of integer 'm'), since it is controlled by the program it can be avoided by finding the next unique id from the range until no clash happens.
+Even though the hash of certain unique ids can still be clashed (consider the hash of integer 'n' can clash the hash of integer 'm'), since it is controlled by the program it can be avoided by finding the next unique id from the range until no clash happens, although it can happen rarely.

 Another reason for using a range of id is that when we want to run the program as microservice, and when multiple of the instance is run, they can be assigned with different range of id so they won't be clashed.

-However, this needs another service to provide the range of id that is being "free-to-use" or "being-used" and get retrieved by the program (this can be specified by the argument `--tokenUrl`. ***Notice it is in to-be-implemented stage and not supported***.
+For ensuring the non-clash of range between each services, a centralized place should be introduced to manage the assignment of range, let us name it as rangeRetriever.
+This rangeRetriever should provide the 3 basic interfaces:

+1. Lock acquire - this make sure other service won't get the clashed range by pending here
+2. Range retrieve - this will return an unique range when the one-and-only-one lock is acquired
+3. Lock Release - this make sure the other service waiting for the lock can acquire the lock to retreive range

+This is generalized as interface (rangeRetrieveInterface.py) and implemented in DB way using rangeRetrieveDB.py.
+When the range DB file is specified (`--rangeDB`) the custom counter range (`--countRange`) will be ignored.

-For security reason we added a static text, which is stored in the shortener.py, as the prefix to the id before hashing.
+Finally, for security reason we added a static text, which is stored in the shortener.py, as the prefix to the id before hashing.

 For example, instead of hashing the "1", we hash the text "secretkey_1".
 This is important because URL shortener is not just to shorten the long URL, but also to some extent hide the Long URL information.
 Let's say when you try to share a photo from a private cloud to only some friends, you don't want hacker to retreive the Long URL by issuing a `HTTP GET /{hash_value}` with the hash_value from hashed "1", "2", "3" ... etc easily.
 Adding a secret prefix can help raise the security to certain extent.